 - Locate the database table wp_users

-- Find the user that you wish to reset your password.
+- Find the user with that you wish to reset your Password.

 - Click on Edit to your left

 - And then, in the row user_pass, add your new Password.

 - Select MD5 from the list of options to your right